Monday, Jul 21, 2014

 “There’s no time like the present,” goes the old expression.
 And with a time machine, all times can be the present!
 This instruction book, the Cudworth-Hooper Owner’s Manual: Operation and Maintenance for the Gadabout TM 1050, is truly one-of-a-kind.
 According...

-This original production drawing by Jim Dewicky is from the season two episode “One Starry Day”.
-This rare piece of production artwork is stamped with the PUD Film company logo and an archival number from the Archival Department of PUD...
+This original production drawing by Jim Dewicky is from the episode “A Gem of an Idea” broadcast originally in 1962.
+This rare piece of production artwork is stamped with the PUD Film company logo and an archival number from the...